Hiteshsaai/Weather_App_PWA/README.md

 # PWA Weather Application

-# Purpose and benifits of PWA Weather App
+# Purpose & benifits of PWA App

 • PWA stands for progressive web app.
 This is an app built from the web technologies we all know and love, like HTML, CSS, and JavaScript, but with a feel and functionality that rivals an actual native app.
 PWA is a type of application which can act both as a web application and Native Application. </br>
 • Build this PWA weather APP ,which intended to work on any platform that uses a standards-compliant browser. </br>